orta/pragmatic-testing/chapters/integration_testing.md

  ```

-There are some good up-sides to this approach,
+There are some good up-sides to this approach, it's really fast to set up  and to re-create when something changes.
+It's a really wide-brushed approach to covering your tested.

+The biggest down-side is that it's slow.
+It requires running all the usual animations and networking would be performed as usual in the app.
+These can be worked around with some networking stubbing libraries, mainly VCR or HTTP Stubs but that adds a lot more complexity to what is generally a simple approach.

 ### API Testing

-If you have a staging
+If you have a staging environment for your API, it can be worth having your application run through a series of real-world networking tasks to verify the APIs which you rely on ( but don't necessarily maintain) continue to act in the way you expect.

+This can normally be built with KIF/UITesting, and can be tested